Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 >> an immutable object is an object whose state cannot be modified after it is created.
 This is in contrast to a mutable object, which can be modified after it is created.

-Very simple concept with far going consequences.
+A very simple concept with far reaching consequences.

 First let's define what 'whose state cannot be modified' really means.
-At first you may think that such object is useless, how can we possibly use an object if we cannot change it?
+At first you may think that such an object is useless.
+How can we possibly use an object if we cannot change it?
-Usually what happens is that an immutable object creates a copy of itself with desired modifications.
-The original object always stays unchanged.
+Usually an immutable object creates a copy of itself with desired modifications.
+The original object remains unchanged.
 You will see the examples of it further in the article.

 ### Immutability and functional programming

-Now another foundational question: why does functional programming favor immutable values and data structures over mutable?
+Now, another foundational question: why does functional programming favor immutable values and data structures over mutable ones?
 Is _real_ functional programming possible with mutable values?
 You probably know that functional programming is more than 'programming with functions'.
 It also requires the functions to be _pure_.
-I'm not a mathematician and probably my explanation of pure functions will not be scientifically correct, but you can think of them simply as functions that always accept an argument, always return the result and the computing of the result depends solely on the argument.
+I'm not a mathematician and  my explanation of pure functions may not be scientifically correct, but you can think of them simply as functions that: always accept an argument, always return a result and the computing of the result depends solely on the input.
-In other words, a pure function cannot depend on some other data, called _state_, existing elsewhere, to influence how the result is computed.
+In other words, a pure function cannot depend on some other data, existing elsewhere, called _state_, to influence how the result is computed.
-The only thing that dictates how the result is computed is the function argument.
-Pure functions cannot change the external state either, which is called _creating side effects_.
+The only thing that dictates how the result is computed is the function's argument.
+Pure functions cannot change the external state either.
+This is called _creating side effects_.

-Sometimes programmers call the external state as 'the world' and refer to pure functions as functions that cannot depend on 'the world' or 'read the world state', nor change the world while making its job.
+Sometimes programmers call the external state "the world" and refer to pure functions as functions that cannot depend on "the world" and read "the world" state, nor change "the world" while making its job.

-Why bother at all about the purity of functions?
-The reason for this is composability.
-When all your functions are pure, you can compose large programs from small functions.
-Knowing that a function is pure is knowing that it operates only inside itself, thus providing guarantees that it will not change the external state, i.e. will not make side effects.
+Why worry at all about the purity of functions?
+Composability.
+When your functions are pure, you can compose large programs from small functions.
+Knowing that a function is pure provides guarantees that it will not change the external state.

 Is it possible to write a real program using only pure functions?
-How can you talk to the database, write to files, charge credit cards and do all other stuff the real programs do?
-Functional applications are usually built using a pure core, where the bulk of the logic lives and a thin, impure shell, that provides access to the pure core from the outside world.
-This way you have a large part of the code that is easy to reason about, easy to test and understand.
+How can you talk to the database, write to files, charge credit cards and do everything else real programs do?
+Functional applications are usually built using a pure core (where the bulk of the logic lives) and a thin, impure shell (that provides access to the pure core from the outside world).
+This way you have a large part of the code that is easy to reason about, easy to test and easy to understand.

 Example of a pure function: